nanlovescan/nansheng.github.io/_pages/about.md

 # Recent news

-- The paper [Quantum simulations of Fermionic Hamiltonians with efficient encoding and ansatz schemes](https://arxiv.org/pdf/2212.01912.pdf) has been available on Arxiv!
-With a focus on quantum simulations of Fermionic Hamiltonians on a quantum computer, we show a substantial improvement in the scaling of circuit gate counts and a decrease in the number of required variational parameters.
+- The paper [Quantum simulations of Fermionic Hamiltonians with efficient encoding and ansatz schemes](https://arxiv.org/pdf/2212.01912.pdf) has been posted to the Arxiv!
+Focusing on quantum simulations of Fermionic Hamiltonians on a quantum computer, we show a substantial improvement in the scaling of circuit gate counts and a decrease in the number of required variational parameters.
 - The paper [Quantum embedding theories to simulate condensed systems on quantum computers](https://www.nature.com/articles/s43588-022-00279-0) has been published by Nature Computational Science (7/25/2022)!
 It is aimed at discussing different embedding theories and the perspective for their simulations on quantum computers.
 - I gave an exciting talk in the APS March meeting 2022 on solving the double counting issue in quantum defect embedding theory (3/15/2022)!
 See the slides [here](/files/talks/Nan_Sheng_2022.pdf).
 I also contribute to Dr. Christian Vorwerk's talk on the application of the embedding theory to oxides.
 See the slides [here](/files/talks/Christian_Vorwerk_2022.pdf).
 - The paper [Green's function formulation of quantum defect embedding theory](https://pubs.acs.org/doi/10.1021/acs.jctc.2c00240) has been published by Journal of Chemical Theory and Computation (6/1/2022)!
 It is aimed at solving the double counting issue in quantum defect embedding theory.